 Since February 2017 employment tribunal decisions are published online at www.gov.uk/employment-tribunal-decisions .
 Some pre-2017 decisions have also been published there.

-These decisions show up in searches on Google etc. An employer may not be looking particularly for a tribunal decision – the employer may just search for a job applicant’s name and perhaps previous employer (as shown on a CV) and the tribunal decision pops up in the search results.
+These decisions show up in searches on Google and other search engines.
+An employer may not be looking particularly for a tribunal decision – the employer may just search for a job applicant’s name and perhaps previous employer (as shown on a CV) and the tribunal decision pops up in the search results.

 An employer may be put off from employing someone simply because they have previously brought a claim.
 This would be unlawful victimisation by the prospective employer contrary to the Equality Act, if it was an Equality Act claim.
 However proving this was the reason for rejecting a job applicant will typically be difficult.